Welcome to Study Abroad at Bloomsburg University of Pennsylvania!

 - Keep in mind the area's geography, weather, food, arts, political climate, health issues, language(s) spoken, etc.

 There are several opportunities available for a study abroad experience.
-What type of program you are interested in?
+What type of program are you interested in?

 Exchange Program – Reciprocal agreement between Bloomsburg University and an international institution for an equal exchange of students.
 Students must apply through BU’s study abroad application system and be approved and nominated by the Director of the Global and Multicultural Education office before applying to the international institution.
 The exchange program allows BU students to pay Bloomsburg University tuition and receive BU course equivalency credits for classes taken abroad.
 Pre-approved course credits will go towards total BU credits earned.
 Grades for these courses will not be included in the cumulative BU GPA.
 However, you must obtain a C or better in the abroad courses to earn credits.
 Students should refer to the specific program for details as there are differences in things such as room and board options and additional costs.